 - The ISF also funds studies and advisory services for the development of new concepts for climate risk insurance products, taking account of the specific needs of poor and vulnerable groups.

 - One key element of the programme is the provision of partial funding for the development costs of innovative climate risk insurance products and their introduction to the market.

-With its innovative approach, the ISF seeks to leverage the expertise and risk capital of the insurance industry throughout all three components.
-Joint initiatives with local partners, insurance industry companies and NGOs make sure that climate risk insurance will be effective in those places where it is are needed, thus ensuring the sustainability of supply and demand.
+With its innovative approach, the ISF seeks to leverage the expertise and risk capital of the insurance industry throughout all components.
+Joint initiatives with local partners, insurance industry companies and NGOs make sure that climate risk insurance will be effective in those places where it is needed, thus ensuring the sustainability of both supply and demand.